rcoutin/TechTalk-SonarQube/README.md

 # SonarQube

-Sonarqube is a Continuous Inspection framework that provides insight on the Code Quality characteristics of your source code.
-It performs static analysis on the code to detect bugs, code smells and security vulnerabilities, and provides descriptive review comments automatically.
-Its vast plugin support adds support for a variety of programming languages and integration to a majority of DevOps platforms.
+Sonarqube is a Continuous Inspection framework that provides insight on the Code Quality characteristics of source code.
+It performs static analysis on code to detect bugs, code smells and security vulnerabilities, and provides descriptive review comments automatically.
+Its vast array of plugins adds support for a variety of programming languages and integration to a majority of DevOps platforms.

 Here are some of the features that Sonarqube offers -

+**Centralized Dashboard** - An interface that provides a unified status of the projects code quality trends.
-QualityGate - This allows you to customize parameters that gauge the quality of code, as per your organizational thresholds.
+**QualityGate** - Customize parameters that gauge the quality of code, as per your organizational thresholds.
+**External Integration** - Sonarqube integrates well with several popular Build Systems like Maven, Gradle and Ant, and Continuous Integration Engines like Jenkins, Travis CI, AppVeyor and more.
+**REST API** -

 ### Setup
 Sonarqube consists of 4 components: